George Condo: Work

 When he emerged in the East Village art scene in the early 1980s, Condo coined the term Artificial Realism, "the realistic representation of that which is artificial", to describe his hybridization of traditional European Old Master painting with a sensibility informed by American pop.
 Along with Jean-Michel Basquiat and Keith Haring, Condo was instrumental in the international revival of painting from the 1980s onward.
 His work has influenced many artists of his and the subsequent generation, including Nigel Cooke, Sean Landers, John Currin, Lisa Yuskavage and Glenn Brown.

 The first public exhibitions of his work took place in New York City at various East Village galleries from 1981 to 1983.
 During this period he worked in Andy Warhol's factory, primarily in the silkscreen production studio applying diamond dust to Warhol's Myths series.
 He moved briefly to Los Angeles and had his first solo exhibition there in 1983 at Ulrike Kantor Gallery.
 In Los Angeles, he would visit the Whisky a Go Go with Basquiat.
+Condo shared in an interview with artist Amadour, "I visited Ed Ruscha’s studio to see his work in Venice Beach and met Billy Al Bengston, and Ed Moses.
+Larry Gagosian was the biggest one showing New York artists to people that everybody knew.
+I would go over there with Basquiat, hang around, and listen to music in the middle of the gallery.
+He was working on his show and Toxic, and the guys from New York came out, too."
 After returning to New York later that year he made his first trip to Europe.
 Condo moved to Cologne, Germany, where he met and worked with several artists from the Mulheimer Freiheit group, including Walter Dahn and Jiri Georg Dokoupil.
 His first solo exhibition in Europe was in 1984 at Monika Sprüth Gallery.